bloominstituteoftechnology/node-db-challenge/Review.md

 1. Explain the difference between `RDBMS` and `SQL`.

-    RDBMS is the system that manages schema and data, SQL is the languate that we use to query that data.
+    RDBMS is the system that manages schema and data, SQL is the language that we use to query that data.

 1. Why do tables need a `primary key`?